gadusushirisha/Customer-Product-relationship/README.md

 ## Angular application information

 The front end of this appliaction is developed using Angular framework.
 The file are located: [AngularProject.rar](./AngularProject.rar)
+This angular application calls the above web API by passing the customer id and rendering to view the customer information.

 Run the following commands to get started: